 The Boy – horror film review

-Actually I didn’t find Brahms very scary.
-There I said it.
-The way he’s constantly staring through doorways becomes quite amusing and I must admit I found him a little bit cute.
+Actually I didn’t find Brahms scary.
+THERE I SAID IT.
+The way he’s constantly staring through doorways is quite amusing and I must admit I found him a little bit cute.
 Part of the story involves his agitated and highly disturbed parents (what else can I call them?) going away, leaving Maggie in charge.
-They leave her a list of rules she must follow (this is emphasised more than is naturally normal) and I noticed one of the rules was for a goodnight kiss.
-Now the silly fluffy girl inside me just loved this and bless Brahms’ cold porcelain heart.
-Though (by the by) I don’t think I’d be comfortable accepting a job after my new employees welcomed me (and I use the phrase lightly) by crying, acting generally fucking weird and whispering in my ear how ‘sorry’ they were.
-And of course there’s the whole looking after a doll instead of an actual kid pickle but that’s just me.
+They leave her a list of rules she must follow – which is clearly emphasised more than is naturally normal.